dymensionxyz/dymension-rdk/x/gasless/spec/02_state.md

 ## Genesis & Params

 The `x/gasless` module's `GenesisState` defines the state necessary for initializing the chain from a previously exported height.
 It contains the module Parameters,GasTank mapping, GasTanks and GasConsumers.
-The params are used to control the tank creation limit, deposits and fee burning ratio.
+The params are used to control initial deposits.
 This value can be modified with a governance proposal.

 ```go
 // GenesisState defines the gasless module's genesis state.